Space/time-efficient RDF stores based on circular suffix sorting: Previous concepts and related work

 The \rdfcsa is based on the {\em integer-based CSA} (\icsa) \footnote{\url{http://vios.dc.fi.udc.es/indexing/wsi/}} \cite{FBNCPR12}.
 The \icsa is a variant optimized for large (integer-based) alphabets, with some differences in implementation and compression techniques with the original \csa.
 Particularly, in the \icsa the best compression is achieved by using differential encoding of the consecutive $\Psi$ values, followed by mixing Huffman and run-length encoding of the resulting gaps.
 To provide efficient access (in time $\mathcal{O}(t_\Psi)$) to $\Psi$, absolute $\Psi$ values are stored at positions $\Psi[1+k \cdot t_{\Psi}], k \geq 0$.

-Both the \csa and the \icsa include additional structures, mostly samplings of $A$ and $A^{-1}$, to support other functionalities that are of no use on \rdfcsa, that is, finding the position in $T$ of the occurrences of $\alpha$, and extracting arbitrary substrings of $T$.
+Note that both the \csa and the \icsa include additional structures to support other text search functionalities.
+Particularly, they add samplings of $A$ and $A^{-1}$, to be able to find the position in $T$ of the occurrences of $\alpha$, or to extract arbitrary substrings.
+These additional data structures are not necessary in our \rdfcsa.